The Hungry Tourist is delighted to invite you to take part in the:

 Designed by Kengo Kuma with the vision of Ian Schrager, all 206 guest rooms at The Tokyo EDITION, Toranomon offer a breathtaking glimpse of the Tokyo skyline including views of Tokyo Tower and Tokyo Bay.
 The hotel is steps away from Tokyo’s best neighborhoods and attractions.

-First meal: Dinner on Friday, Nov 14, 2025
+First meal: Lunch at 13:30 on Friday, Nov 14, 2025

 Last meal: brunch on Friday, Nov 21, 2025